digiapulssi/docker-zabbix-agent/README.md

 ![Docker Items Sample](documentation/latestdata-docker.png)

 Note that network traffic monitoring is based only on eth0 interface.

-It doesn't work if `--net=host` option is used for the monitored container.
-Network monitoring also does not show all traffic if additional network interfaces are used for monitored container.
+* It doesn't work if `--net=host` option is used for the monitored container
+* Network monitoring does not show all traffic if additional network interfaces are used for monitored container

 ## Implementation Notes

-The patched Zabbix Agent version and packaging scripts can be found at [https://github.com/digiapulssi/zabbix-agent/tree/docker-host-monitoring].
+The patched Zabbix Agent version and packaging scripts can be found at https://github.com/digiapulssi/zabbix-agent/tree/docker-host-monitoring.